-Kim has more than 35 years health industry experience spanning clinical practice, clinical education, clinical governance, health service management, governance and health reform.
+Kim has significant health industry experience spanning clinical practice, education, clinical governance, health service management and governance, regulation and health reform.

-A diverse work history has taken her from Perth to regional WA, Switzerland, Egypt and the UK practicing in a range of public, private, community and hospital settings.
+A diverse work history has taken her from Perth to regional WA, Switzerland, Egypt and the UK practicing in a range of clinical areas and healthcare settings.

 She has held key leadership positions including Physiotherapy Head of Department and Director of Allied Health at Princess Margaret and King Edward Memorial Hospitals, Deputy Chair, of the Governing Council of North Metropolitan Health Service and Chair of the Clinical Senate of Western Australia.

-Kim is a member of the South Metropolitan Health Service Board where her focus is on safety and quality and culture and engagement.
+Kim is Deputy Chair of the South Metropolitan Health Service Board and Chair of the Board's Safety and Quality Committee.

-Appointed for her third term as the WA practitioner member, she has been involved in physiotherapy regulation since 2003, chairing the WA Board prior to commencement of the national scheme.
+Appointed for her second term as Board Chair, and fourth as the WA practitioner member, she has been involved in physiotherapy regulation since 2003, chairing the WA Physiotherapy Board prior to commencement of the national scheme.

 Sally is the Managing Director and Senior Clinician of a private physiotherapy clinic in the Northern Territory.
 She commenced her career as a physiotherapist 19 years ago in northern Queensland after completing Bachelor degrees in Exercise and Sports Science and Physiotherapy in Adelaide.
 Since this time Sally has worked across a wide range of sectors including Public and Private Hospitals, Community Health, Residential and Community Care and Private Practice in Australia, New Zealand and the United Kingdom.